Mötley Crüe cancel New Year's Eve arena show

 While the band have cancelled their only remaining concert of the year, they have added two shows at the Hard Rock Hotel & Casino Atlantic City in New Jersey for May 3 and 4.
 They’re also scheduled to perform a string of summer festival dates in the US and Canada.

-Earlier this year, bassist Nikki Sixx gave fans update on new Mötley Crüe music, saying that songs for their next album are “officially done”.
+Earlier this year, bassist Nikki Sixx gave fans an update on new Mötley Crüe music, saying that songs for their next album are “officially done”.

 Back in April, he shared a picture of himself, drummer Tommy Lee and new guitarist John 5 in a songwriting session, confirming they were back in the studio.